straup/buildingequalsyes/README.md

 building=yes
 ==

-Four pieces:
+This is the source code for the [building=yes](http://buildingequalsyes.spum.org/) (b=y) website.

+The site and the code is divided in to roughly four pieces:

-* The raw data and the import process
+* The raw data and the import process (a series of bespoke scripts)

-* The datastore
+* The datastore (Solr)

-* The website / application itself
+* The website / application itself (Apache + PHP)

-* The map tiles
+* The map tiles (TileStache)

-Importing the data
+The data itself
 --

-First, you grab a copy of the planet.xml file from OpenStreetMap and extract the buildings:

-	planet-latest.osm -> extract-buildings.sh -> buildings.osm

-Second, you extract all the nodes and ways in to a SQLite database:

-	buildings.osm -> osm2sqlite.py -> buildings.db

-Third, you reverse geocode all the ways (by first calculating their centroid):

-	buildings.db -> locatify-sqlite.py -> buildings.db

-Finally, you import all the data in to Solr:

-	buildings.db -> sqlite2solr.py -> PROFIT!
+As of this writing the data is imported by grabbing a complete copy of the [OpenStreetMap (OSM) "planet" XML file](https://wiki.openstreetmap.org/wiki/Planet.osm), extracting all the buildings and then further post-processing the remaining data to reverse-geocode buildings and store them in a Solr document index.

+See the [bin/README.md](https://github.com/straup/buildingequalsyes/blob/master/bin/README.md) document for details.

+_There is a short-term goal/plan of creating an self-updating version of the site that would pull daily (hourly?) changes from the OSM servers but that work has not been started yet._

 The website (Apache + PHP + MySQL)
 --